Confident Prysmian nears new U.S. high-voltage cable deal

-Prysmian (PRY.MI) is close to a "very interesting" contract to develop a high-voltage underground network in the U.S., the Italian company's chief executive said on Thursday.
+MILAN (Reuters) - Prysmian is close to a “very interesting” contract to develop a high-voltage underground network in the U.S., the Italian company’s chief executive said on Thursday.

 Valerio Battista said Prysmian, the world’s largest cable maker, was “not far” from striking a deal on the U.S. project, which would be similar to one it has already signed in Germany.